chrismintan/poke-game/README.md

 };
 ```

-With forgiving spelling, instead of the winning condition being the user's input being the same as the correct answer, the winning condition is set to be if the number of different characters are less than 3.
+With forgiving spelling, instead of the winning condition being the user's input being exactly the same as the correct answer, the winning condition is set to be if the number of different characters are less than 3.
 The code can be seen below:

 ```
 // Using the wordDiff function we are able to find out the number of different characters between the user's input and the correct answer.
-An additional conditional of wordDiff != false is added to ensure that the word length must be the same before winning condition is met
+An additional conditional of ( wordDiff != false ) is added to ensure that the word length must be the same before winning condition is met

 if ( wordDiff(input, answer) < 3 && wordDiff(input, answer) != false ) {
     revealPokemon()
 }
 ```

-You can see it in action below. **Hint: The proper spelling is Kangaskhan!**
+You can see it in action below. **Hint: The proper spelling is actually Kangaskhan!**

 ![Spelling demo](https://github.com/chrismintan/whos-that-pokemon/blob/master/assets/spelling.gif)